Family Violence Crisis Line

 While you are a guest at our shelter, our staff Advocate will meet with you at least once each week for no less than 45 minutes to work with you on setting goals, achieving goals, answering questions, and reviewing your service plan.
 During this time, clients may receive additional referrals, have their Advocate communicate on their behalf with other agencies, or just listen and offer emotional support.

-Our Advocates also provides court advocacy.
-This means that you will have someone to go over court procedures and protocols prior to any court date, someone to go with you to file protective order petitions and attend hearings, and someone to provide for your security while attending court by requesting a private waiting room or a security escort to and from the parking lot.
+Advocates also provide court advocacy.
+This means an Advocate will go over court procedures and protocols prior to any court date.
+If scheduling allows, an Advocate will accompany you to file protective order petitions and attending hearings.
 Legal Advocacy is not limited to protective order hearings.
 If you need special arrangements made in order to attend court, like a safe place to wait or a security escort to and from your car, please notify your primary Advocate to make those arrangements.
 If you would like your Advocate to attend court with you, you may call our main office to schedule your court date.

 The Osage Nation Family Violence Department has a partnership with Legal Aid Services of Oklahoma.
 Our clients will have access to attorneys, at no cost, for legal issues relating to domestic violence such as protective order hearings, divorce and custody issues.

 Policies are in place to provide for the safety of our shelter guests.
 Upon discharge from the shelter, guests will work with their advocate to create a safety plan for their new surroundings.
 A copy of your safety plan will be kept in your file at the shelter in case of emergency.